dllllb/pytorch-lifestream/docs/sequential_data_definition.md

 Each event (transaction) are described by categorical field `mcc_code`, numerical field `amount`, and time field `date_time`.
 These fields allow to distinguish events, vectorize them na use as a features.

-`pytorch-lifeatream` supports this format of data and provides the tools to process it throw the pipeline.
+`pytorch-lifeatream` supports this data format and provides the tools to process it through a pipeline.
 Data can be `pandas.DataFrame` or `pyspark.DataFrame`.

 ### Data collected in lists
 Table data should be converted to format more convenient for neural network feeding.
-There are steps:
+Here are the steps:

 1. Feature field transformation: encoding categorical features, amount normalizing, missing values imputing.
 This works like sklearn fit-transform preprocessors.